Skip to content

 Financial Interpretation of Linearity

-Linearity of the cost functional means that the price of a portfolio equals the portfolio of prices.
-There are no transaction costs, no price impact, and no constraints on trade sizes in this model.
-This is a simplifying assumption that underlies the entire theory.
+Linearity of the cost functional means the price of a portfolio equals the portfolio of prices: there are no transaction costs, no price impact, and no position limits.
+This frictionless-markets assumption is the linear-algebraic basis for everything that follows.
 In practice, transaction costs and market frictions break this linearity.

 The Attainable Set